cuongnguyen19/99TechCodeChallenge/README.md

 # 99TechCodeChallenge
-This is the repository for solutions to code challenges provided by 99Tech
+This is the repository for solutions to code challenges given by 99Tech